Learn More about Member Benefits

 Facilitator: CUNA CEO Council

 An opportunity to network, share insights and exchange ideas with other forward-thinking credit union CEOs in a candid and enlightening session.
 Participate in CEO-relevant discussions in a roundtable format with your peers.
 Topics will be driven by feedback from CU CEOs.
 Conducted by the CUNA CEO Council.
-Participants need not be CUNA CEO Council members, but the session is strictly limited to credit union CEOs.
+Participants need not be CUNA CEO Council member, but the session is strictly limited to credit union CEOs.

 9:15 am - 9:45 am: